 - Whisk bread flour, barley flour, yeast, salt and sugar together by hand in the bowl of a stand mixer.

-Fit mixer with dough hook and begin mixing at medium-low speed until dough just comes together.
-Increase mixer speed to medium and knead dough for three minutes.
+- Fit a stand mixer with the dough hook attachment and begin mixing at medium-low speed until the dough just comes together.
+Increase the mixer speed to medium and knead dough for three minutes.
 Stop the mixer and add the chopped fresh herbs.
-If dough is sticking to the sides or the bottom after the first 3 minutes of kneading, add an additional tablespoon of bread flour before continuing the kneading process.
-Continue kneading at medium speed until the dough is tacky but not sticky and clears the bottom and sides of the bowl, approximately 3 more minutes.
+If the dough is sticking to the sides or the bottom after the first 3 minutes of kneading, add an additional tablespoon of bread flour before continuing the kneading process.
+Continue kneading at medium speed until the dough is tacky but not sticky and clears the bottom and sides of the bowl, approximately 2-3 more minutes.
 Add an additional tablespoon or two of bread flour if dough continues to stick to the sides or bottom of the bowl during the kneading process.

-Transfer dough to an oiled bowl.
+- Transfer the dough to an oiled bowl.
 Cover and let rise for an hour at room temperature or until doubled in size.